 Yes, our assessment meets these requirements.
 Please tell the Client Service Coordinator at the time of initial scheduling that there are legal issues surrounding your need to get an assessment.
 Our policy around court ordered assessments is that there will be a $400 charge up front.
 This payment will cover the cost of the initial assessment, records requests, urinalysis (UA) sample, and correspondence with the court, lawyers, probation officers, etc. You will be required to provide documentation regarding your circumstances.
 The assessment will be scheduled once the requested material is received.

 For a DUI, you will need to provide 3 documents:

-- A copy of the citation of the evening in question or a copy of the police report
+- A copy of the citation of the incident or a copy of the police report

 - Your driver’s abstract (available at the Department of Licensing)